 Experiment 4 was meant as a confirmatory pre-registered experiment to test all three normality dimensions in a single paradigm.
-Experiments 1 to 3 provided a test of each dimension against either one of the other dimensions, and in Experiment 4 the test would be against both.
-The experiment was pre-registered on the OSF before data collection began (link:
+Experiments 1-3 provided a test of each dimension against either one of the other dimensions, and in Experiment 4 the test would be against both.
+The experiment was pre-registered on the OSF before data collection began (link: https://osf. io/fdk57/).

-A total of 403 Americans MTurk participants were recruited online using TurkPrime.com $(M{age} = 36.36, SD{age} = 11.91; 216 \text{ females})$ .
+A total of 403 Americans MTurk participants were recruited online using TurkPrime.com ($M{\rm age} = 36.36$, $SD{\rm age} = 11.91$; 216 females).
 Participants that took part in Experiments 2 and 3 were not allowed to participate in the study.

-Participants were randomly assigned to one of eight conditions in a 2x2x2 experimental between-subject design manipulating three factors - social-norms normality (action versus inaction), past behavioral tendency (action versus inaction) and situational expectations (action versus inaction).
-I adjusted the scenario used in Experiment 3 to contrast expectations normality and past-behavior normality (based on: Zeelenberg et al., 2002) by adding the manipulation of social-norms used in Experiment 1 (based on: Feldman & Albarracín, 2017).
-In the scenario, I first manipulated action-inaction social-norms, then past behavioral tendency, and finally expectations for action-inaction.
+Participants were randomly assigned to one of eight conditions in a $2 \times 2 \times 2$ experimental between-subject design manipulating three factors - social-norms normality (action versus inaction), past behavioural tendency (action versus inaction) and situational expectations (action versus inaction).
+I adjusted the scenario used in Experiment 3 to contrast expectations normality and past-behaviour normality (based on: Zeelenberg et al., 2002) by adding the manipulation of social-norms used in Experiment 1 (based on: Feldman & Albarracín, 2017).
+In the scenario, I first manipulated action-inaction social-norms, then past behavioural tendency, and finally expectations for action-inaction.